 - "It is a gorch, Sir." - "A what?" - [Data whispering] "A pimple, Sir." - "Oh.
 Well, it's hardly noticeable."
 (Worf, Data and Picard)

 - Remarkable quotes:

 - "Can anyone remember when we used to be explorers?"
-(Picard), "In the event of a water landing, I have been designed to act as a flotation device."
-(Data)
+(Picard)

 - "How many people does it take before it becomes wrong?"
 (Picard)